d1eshi/linkedin-clone/README.md

 # Linkedin Clone
 This is a project made with React and implementation of Backend in Firebase.
-The principal funtions actually are Login with Google (Logout), and Create Publications.
+The principal funtions are Login with Google (Logout), and Create Publications.

 ## This project covers the following: